The Identify API is only available to Business plan customers.

 What if you don't have a User ID?

 If the User ID is not known, then you must pass a value of null to the second parameter.
-When you do this any User Attributes passed to the Identify API will be associated with the visitor’s Hotjar ID instead.
+When you do this any User Attributes passed to the Identify API will be associated with the user’s Hotjar ID instead.

 If a user id is not known (by passing a null value), then any other User Attributes passed to Hotjar must not contain any personally-identifying information (PII).
-Your ability to lookup User Attributes associated with an individual visitor on Hotjar depends on you being able to look up their User ID.
+Your ability to lookup User Attributes associated with an individual user on Hotjar depends on you being able to look up their User ID.
 Hotjar has no way of retrieving or deleting this data unless you delete the whole Site in Hotjar.

 User Attribute values

 You can pass the following values to a User Attribute key using the Identify API.
+Special characters cannot be used at this time.

 Handling email addresses

 At present, there is one User Attribute key for email addresses: email.
 Email addresses should be passed as strings to email.
+For example:

-hj('identify', user_id, {
+hj('identify', userId, {

 email: 'test@test.com'